cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 AEGIS is considered secure against guess-and-determine attacks aimed at recovering the state from observed ciphertexts.
 This resilience extends to quantum adversaries in the Q1 model, wherein quantum attacks do not confer any practical advantage for decrypting previously recorded ciphertexts or achieving key recovery.

 Security analyses of AEGIS can be found in {{AEGIS}}, {{M14}}, {{ENP19}}, {{LIMS21}}, {{JLD21}}, {{STSI23}}, {{IR23}}, {{BS23}}, and {{FLLW17}}.

-## Implementation Security

-The security of AEGIS against timing and physical attacks is limited by the implementation of the underlying `AESRound()` function.
-Failure to implement `AESRound()` in a fashion safe against timing and physical attacks, such as differential power analysis, timing analysis, or fault injection attacks, may lead to leakage of secret key material or state information.
-The exact mitigations required for timing and physical attacks also depend on the threat model in question.

-Regardless of the variant, the `key` and `nonce` are only required by the `Init` function; other functions only depend on the resulting state.
-Therefore, implementations can overwrite ephemeral keys with zeros right after the last `Update` call of the initialization function.

 # IANA Considerations